 Bi the Way: A common interpretation of his character.
 Not really surprising considering he was a god of sexuality.

 Chekhov's Missing Sword: He give his sword to Skirnir so his shield man could help him to win Gerd's heart.
 It isn't until Ragnarok that this event has a huge impact - Freyr fails to stop Surt since he is without weapon, allowing Surt to burn the world.

 But not before partly blinding Surt with a deer-antler.

 Full Boar Action: Had a boar made of gold by the dwarves, so detailed it even was covered in fur!

 Bragi's wife and the keeper of the golden apples that the gods use to maintain their immortality.
 The Ćsir's only clear agriculture deity, through Thor and Siv/Sif are suggested to have been associated with it as well.

 Fountain of Youth: The Norse gods are somewhat unique in that they are not innately immortal (as also demonstrated by Thor's wrestling match with the personification of old age) but need to eat Iđunn's apples to stay young.

-A giantess who is counted among the Ćsir due to her marriage to Njörđr.
+A giantess who is counted among the Ćsir due to her (failed) marriage to Njörđr.
 She was allowed to choose a husband from the Ćsir, but was only allowed to see their feet, resulting in her choosing Njörđr.
-Godess of hunting, winter and sking.
+Goddess of hunting, winter and skiing.